moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 ### Checking Prerequisites {: #checking-prerequisites }

-To follow along with this tutorial, you will need to have your wallet configured to work with your EVM ContainerChain and an account funded with native tokens.
-You can add your EVM ContainerChain to MetaMask with one click on the [Tanssi dApp](https://apps.tanssi.network/){target=\_blank}.
-Or, you can [configure MetaMask for Tanssi with the demo EVM ContainerChain](/builders/interact/ethereum-api/wallets/metamask/){target=\_blank}.
+To follow along with this tutorial, you will need to have your wallet configured to work with your EVM appchain and an account funded with native tokens.
+You can add your EVM appchain to MetaMask with one click on the [Tanssi dApp](https://apps.tanssi.network/){target=\_blank}.
+Or, you can [configure MetaMask for Tanssi with the demo EVM appchain](/builders/interact/ethereum-api/wallets/metamask/){target=\_blank}.

 ### Add Token to MetaMask {: #add-token-to-metamask }

-If you want to interact with your ContainerChain's native token like you would with an ERC-20 in MetaMask, you can add a custom token to your wallet using the precompile address.
+If you want to interact with your appchain's native token like you would with an ERC-20 in MetaMask, you can add a custom token to your wallet using the precompile address.

-To get started, open up MetaMask and make sure you are [connected to your ContainerChain](/builders/interact/ethereum-api/wallets/metamask/) and:
+To get started, open up MetaMask and make sure you are [connected to your appchain](/builders/interact/ethereum-api/wallets/metamask/) and:

 1. Switch to the **Assets** tab
 2. Click on **Import tokens**